bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 ## _MOAR_ STRETCH 💪

-There's a range of difficulty included.
+There's a range of difficulty included. 😈

 - [ ] Animate page transition and/or card loading.
+- [ ] Add paging support (next/previous links).
 - [ ] Add additional fields to search form.
 They are unique for each endpoint.
 See [**Available parameters**.](https://rickandmortyapi.com/documentation/#filter-characters), etc..
 - [ ] Add a [modal](https://material-ui.com/components/modal/) component view to show more details of each type of record.
 See if you can use a nested route for it.
 - [ ] Use the [GraphQL Endpoint](https://rickandmortyapi.com/documentation/#graphql) with multiple search fields.